-He emphasized that the life of Bhai Lehna prior to becoming Guru Angad, as well as his tenure as Guru, was significant as it taught the Sikhs the virtue of obedience.
-He recounted the usual sakhis of Guru Nanak asking his sons to pick up the dirty vessel that had fallen into the gutter and that they refused, but Bhai Lehna, not worrying about drenching his clothes with mud and filth, obeyed the command and brought it out.
+He emphasized that the life of Bhai Lahina before becoming Guru Angad Sahib and his tenure as Guru was significant as it taught the Sikhs the virtue of obedience.
+He recounted the usual sakhis (witnessed-narratives) of Guru Nanak Sahib asking his sons to pick up the dirty vessel that had fallen into the gutter and that they refused, but Bhai Lahina, not worrying about drenching his clothes with mud and filth, obeyed the command and brought it out.

-Then there was the one about building the mud wall in the middle of a stormy night; the Guru’s sons in their sleepy stupor insisted on fixing it in the morning, but Bhai Lehna obeyed the command at once.
+Then there was the one about building the mud wall in the middle of a stormy night; the Guru’s sons, in their sleepy stupor, insisted on fixing it in the morning, but Bhai Lahina obeyed the command at once.

-However, the most amazing one that stuck in my mind was the one about the sangat feeling that Guru Nanak had gone mad as he commanded his disciples to eat the body of a corpse.
-All of the disciples shuddered at such a thought, but Bhai Lehna sat himself in front of the corpse and asked, “O master, from which side should I start eating?”
+However, the most amazing one that stuck in my mind was the one about the sangat (congregation) feeling that Guru Nanak Sahib had gone mad as he commanded his disciples to eat the body of a corpse.
+The disciples shuddered at such a thought, but Bhai Lahina sat before the corpse and asked, “O master, from which side should I start eating?”

-This is when all norms of discipleship known to man were set aside and the epitome of obedience was displayed to the world.
+This is when all norms of discipleship known to humankind were set aside, and the epitome of obedience was displayed to the world.

-Guru Angad, during his Guruship as well as before, taught us how to obey.
+Guru Angad Sahib, during his Guruship as well as before, taught us how to obey.
 At times, orders and injunctions are burdensome; they end up being obeyed out of fear or totally ignored and discarded.
-But Guru Angad has clarified:
+But Guru Angad Sahib in Asa ki Var has clarified:

-One of the commonly sung couplets during the ceremonious opening of Guru Granth Sahib for taking a hukam or vaak is as follows:
+One of the commonly sung couplets during the ceremonious opening of Guru Granth Sahib for taking a Hukam (Command) is as follows:

-It is in the praise of Guru Angad.
-Some scholars and historians have called it ‘Tikke di Vaar’ (The Coronation Ode).
-I call it an awesome expression of an ecstatic experience – the witnessing of the divine light of Nanak flowing into Angad.
+It is in the praise of Guru Angad Sahib.
+Some scholars and historians have called it ‘Tikke di Var’ (The Coronation Ode).
+I call it an awesome expression of an ecstatic experience – witnessing the divine light of Nanak flowing into Angad.

-Here is a meager attempt to transcreate this shabad and allow the mind to dip into understanding the achievements of Bhai Lehna as presented originally by Satta and Balvand:
+Here is a meager attempt to transcreate this Sabad (Infinte-Wisdom) and allow the mind to dip into understanding the achievements of Bhai Lahina as presented originally by Satta and Balvand:

-A ballad in Ramkali raag – by Rai Balvand and Satta, the minstrels
+A ballad in Ramkali rag – by Rai Balvand and Sata, the minstrels:

 “When Guru Nanak passed on the baton to Baba Lehna, the glorious reputation of Nanak became that of Baba Lehna.
 How?
 Because there existed in both of them that same divine light and that same lifestyle.
 All that really shifted was the body …

-“Baba Lehna is in charge of the langar-feast of the GurShabad that is now in full swing.
-There seems no end and no shortage of this soul-food.
-Not only does he devour it, all that come to his door are blessed with a hearty meal of divine love …
+“Baba Lehna is in charge of the langar-feast of the GurSabad that is now in full swing.
+There seems to be no end and no shortage of this spirit-food.
+Not only does he devour it, but all that come to his door are blessed with a hearty meal of divine love …

 “The glories and praises of the Timeless Being are being sung in the court of Guru Angad.
 It is amazing and phenomenal!
-It is as if from the depths of the divine universe high and above that there is an out pouring of praises.
-O my True Sovereign Master Guru Angad, your presence alone is enough to cleanse the eons of filth that have enslaved my heart ..
+It is as if from the depths of the divine universe, high and above, there is an outpouring of praises.
+O, my True Sovereign Master Guru Angad, your presence alone is enough to cleanse the eons of filth that have enslaved my heart ..

 “O Guru Angad, you are the epitome of obedience!
 You took Guru Nanak‘s wish as your command.
 There was never a question of questioning.
 On the other hand, his own sons were left wanting.
 They showed their backs to the Holy Saint Baba Nanak and listened not to his directives ..

-“Those with spiritually-shriveled hearts, and thus defeated wanderers, are made to unnecessarily carry heavy donkey loads on their heads.
+“Those with spiritually-shriveled hearts, and thus defeated wanderers, are made to carry heavy donkey loads on their heads unnecessarily.
 But us mere mortals, what are we to do?
 We are mere creatures of habit.
-Because we live based on our individual outlooks of life, none of us stands to win nor do we stand to lose.
+Because we live based on our individual outlooks of life, none of us stands to win, nor do we stand to lose.
 It was Guru Nanak who taught obedience, and only he who can instill its wisdom.
 It was, therefore, only Guru Nanak who inspired Baba Lehna to become the epitome of obedience.”

-This vaar contains Satta and Balvand’s account of ascension to guruship of the Gurus upto Guru Arjan Sahib as well.
-Reading it and interpreting it for ourselves will give an amazing glimpse into the thoughts of the contemporary disciples of our great Gurus, of how they viewed their Masters.
+This var contains Sata and Balvand’s account of the ascension to guruship of the Gurus up to Guru Arjan Sahib.
+Reading it and interpreting it for ourselves will give an amazing glimpse into the thoughts of the contemporary disciples of our great Gurus and how they viewed their Sovereigns.

-It is imperative that we Sikhs of today start creating (or re-creating, as the case may be) bonds and relationships with our bani and history.
+We Sikhs of today must start creating (or re-creating, as the case may be) bonds and relationships with our bani and history.
 Reading these verses from the Guru Granth Sahib is a sure first step.

 A Note On Gurpurabs

-A few years ago, there was much fanfare in both Punjab and the diaspora in commemoration of the 500th “birth” anniversary of Bhai Lehna.
-It was being celebrated as a “Gurpurab”.
-On the other hand, when the gurgaddi divas of Guru Angad occurred in September of that year, I don’t recall any major celebration.
+A few years ago, there was much fanfare in both Panjab and the diaspora in commemoration of the 500th “birth” anniversary of Bhai Lahina.
+It was being celebrated as a “Gurpurab.”
+On the other hand, I don't recall any major celebration when the gurgaddi divas of Guru Angad Sahib occurred in September of that year.

-It is interesting to note in the “Gurmat Martand”, Bhai Kahn Singh of Nabha writes that a Gurpurab is a day or event that is directly associated with one of the Gurus.
-According to him, there are 12 Gurpurabs sanctioned by the Panth and they are as follows:
+In the “Gurmat Martand,” Bhai Kahn Singh of Nabha writes that a Gurpurab is a day or event directly associated with one of the Gurus.
+According to him, there are 12 Gurpurabs sanctioned by the Panth.
+They are as follows:

-2) The day on which the 2nd, 3rd, 4th, 5th, 6th, 7th, 8th and 9th Satgurus were inaugurated as Gurus and sat on the “Throne of the House of Nanak”.
+- The day the 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, and 9th Satgurus were inaugurated as Gurus and sat on the “Throne of the House of Nanak.”

-3) The birth anniversary and the day of inauguration as Guru of “The Wearer of the Royal Plume”, the Tenth Nanak.
+- The birth anniversary and inauguration day as Guru of “The Wearer of the Royal Plume,” the Tenth Nanak.

-Furthermore, the days of passing of the Gurus are not to be called “Gurpurabs”.
-Some of those days are to be commemorated as “martyrdom days” and others as “days of passing”.
+Furthermore, the days of passing of the Gurus are not to be called “Gurpurabs.”
+Some days are to be commemorated as “martyrdom days” and others as “days of passing.”
 Finally, in some footnotes of the section on Gurpurabs, he writes:

-The real purpose of this literary meandering is a little bit of introspection of our current value systems as Sikhs as well as the precedence we are setting as a community for the coming generations.
-When I look back at our Guru history for inspiration, I cannot but stop and wonder: what have I done so far for providing practical solutions to our present problems just like the Gurus and the Sikhs did in the past?
-What do I promise to do on these kinds of days other than just celebrate?
+The real purpose of this literary meandering is a little introspection of our current value systems as Sikhs and the precedence we are setting as a community for the coming generations.
+When I look back at our Guru history for inspiration, I cannot but stop and wonder: What have I done so far to provide practical solutions to our present problems just like the Gurus and the Sikhs did in the past?
+What do I promise to do on these days other than just celebrate?

-It further impels me to learn from the Guru’s life and reinvigorate my commitment to my community.
-Guru Angad was responsible for some major institutionalization of the Sikh community.
-The question should be what are we doing to sustain those institutions?
+It further compels me to learn from the Guru’s life and reinvigorate my commitment to my community.
+Guru Angad Sahib was responsible for some major institutionalization of the Sikh community.
+The question should be, what are we doing to sustain those institutions?

-Let us remember Guru Angad in our hearts forever as the one who carried the torch of Guru Nanak’s house forward.
+Let us remember Guru Angad Sahib forever as the one who carried the torch of Guru Nanak Sahib’s house forward.
 In the words of Satta and Balvand, enshrined in the Guru Granth Sahib: “Mother Khivi’s husband (Guru Angad) is an amazing being … he carries the weight of the whole world (humanity) …”